 Do you ever have an “Ah-ha” moment?
 They are super exciting!
-You can make those moments happen for your kids with STEM challenges!
-About two years ago I started teaching an integrated science course (Read about our other challenges: Building with Straws & Cargo Flying).
+You can make those moments happen for your kids with a STEM challenge!
+About two years ago I started teaching an integrated science course.

 At the beginning of the class we broke the kids into teams.
 We typically run 35-40 kids a class period, breaking into teams makes the class more manageable.
 The teams are completely random, and each week the kids are paired with a new group and new challenges.

-Each team recieved a stack of plastic cups and we told them that they had to make a pyramid with the tools included.
+Each team received a stack of plastic cups and we told them that they had to make a pyramid with the tools included.
 Then they had to put a Lego Character on the top of their tower.
-All without touching the cups or the figure with thier hands.
+All without touching the cups or the figure with their hands.
 Those were the ONLY rules given at the beginning!

 STEM Learning Activity Idea